tctimmeh/synty-in-godot/README.md

 Open material `Misc/Dungeons_Texture_Ghost`.
 Notice that the albedo texture is a .tif.
 Change it to the new .png version.

 Do the same for the 4 main dungeon materials, for the metallic texture.

+### Polygon Dungeon Realms

+- Similar to Polygon Dungeon with the `Misc/Dungeons_Realms_Metallic.tif` file.
+Convert it to a png and update all materials that use it.
+This will be all of the main and alternate materials.

+- Copy the `Misc/Spiderweb_01.png` teture to `Misc/Spiderweb_01_25.png`.
+You now have 2 spiderweb textures.
+Enjoy.

+### Polygon Dungeon Map

+Copy the `Dungeons_Texture_01.png` from the Dungeons pack to this pack's textures directory.

 # Preparing the Unity Scenes